Fertility preservation: Ageing

-PCOS
+Polyendocrine metabolic ovarian syndrome

-Polycystic Ovarian Syndrome is the most prevalent endocrine disorder females experience during prime reproductive age.
+Polyendocrine metabolic ovarian syndrome (PMOS or previously called PCOS) is the most prevalent endocrine disorder females experience during prime reproductive age.

-PCOS has a direct relationship with many health risks such as the development of Type 2 Diabetes, increasing insulin levels, obesity and increased waist size. females with PCOS usually experience anovulation (where they will not regularly release an egg).
-The link between infertility and PCOS is well documented and so females may therefore seek fertility treatment like ovulation induction.
+PMOS has a direct relationship with many health risks such as the development of Type 2 Diabetes, increasing insulin levels, obesity and increased waist size.
+Females with PMOS usually experience anovulation (where they will not regularly release an egg).
+The link between infertility and PMOS is well documented and so females may therefore seek fertility treatment like ovulation induction.

-POI
+Primary ovarian insufficiency

-Primary Ovarian Insufficiency is defined as when ovarian function is stopped prematurely (before the age of 40).
+Primary ovarian insufficiency (POI) is defined as when ovarian function is stopped prematurely (before the age of 40).
 This is also known premature ovarian failure or premature menopause.
-Ovarian deficiency causes a reduction in serum oestrogen levels which can lead to infertility, giving a reason for females to seek fertility treatment.
+Ovarian deficiency causes a reduction in serum estrogen levels which can lead to infertility, giving a reason for females to seek fertility treatment.

 POI can result in a long term risk of serious physical symptoms including bone fragility and heart problems.
 It has also been linked to psychological distress specifically in regards to fertility loss and the long term consequences of that.